How to Combat a Dry Scalp in Winter

 5. Consider Active Ingredients, Too

-Aside from emollient oils mentioned above—Koberling’s favorite of which is argan oil, by the way)—it is also important to add active ingredients into your scalp care regimen.
+Aside from emollient oils mentioned above—(Koberling’s favorite of which is argan oil, by the way)—it is also important to add active ingredients into your scalp care regimen.
 The key word here is active, since these ingredients take charge of things: Consider salicylic acid (for oil balance and gentle exfoliation), tea tree oil (for its antimicrobial and anti-inflammatory properties), and apple cider vinegar (in careful, light doses for its shine-boosting and residue-removing abilities).
-Look for these ingredients across the board, be it shampoos, conditioners, serums, masks, and even some hair stylers.
+Look for these ingredients in shampoos, conditioners, serums, masks, and even some hair stylers.

 6. Put a Humidifier in Your Bedroom

 One of the best things you can do for your scalp, hair, throat, and skin is to sleep with a humidifier in the room, year-round.
 That’s because when the air is dry around us, we experience something called transepidermal water loss, or TEWL, explains Koberling.
 This is why the air around us starts extracting moisture from wherever it can be found, including your cells.
-(This explains why we experience chapped lips and cracked knuckles so much quicker in winter.)
-“By adding water (humidity) back into the air we can prevent this from happening,” Koberling explains.
-And thus, after a night of sleeping in a properly hydrated room, you can wake up looking much more refreshed—and feeling as much, too.
-(Remember to be mindful of how intensely you rely on air conditioners in summer, too, as they can also accelerate TEWL.)
+It also explains why we experience chapped lips and cracked knuckles so much quicker in winter.

 7. Don’t Copy Your Friend’s Regimen